oospina/spatial_transcriptomics_leptomeningeal_disease/README.md

 The `pre_processing` folder contains scripts to use `spaceranger mkfastq` in order to generate .fastq files from the Illumina outputs and `spaceranger count` to generate gene expression count matrices.
-* `pre_processing/code/visium_mkfastq.sh`: A PBS script to run `spaceranger mkfastq` on an HPC environment and obtain .fastq files from the Illumina sequencing runs.
+* `pre_processing/visium_mkfastq.sh`: A PBS script to run `spaceranger mkfastq` on an HPC environment and obtain .fastq files from the Illumina sequencing runs.
 The script was executed separately for each Illumina run.
 The resulting folder contains demultiplexed .fastq files for each sample.
-* `pre_processing/code/visium_count.sh`: An example PBS script to run `spaceranger count` on an HPC environment and obtain gene expression counts.
+* `pre_processing/visium_count.sh`: An example PBS script to run `spaceranger count` on an HPC environment and obtain gene expression counts.
 Counts are assigned to genes in the GRCh38-2020-A reference genome (downloadable at https://www.10xgenomics.com/support/software/cell-ranger/downloads/).
 In order to run the script, a folder containing the tissue images ("HandE\_images\_spranger\_input") taken on each Visium slide area.

-* `pre_processing/data/spaceranger_visium_mkfastq.csv`: The .csv file used in `spaceranger mkfastq`, which that relates sample names and Illumina dual-indexes used in library construction.
+## `manuscript_figures`:
+The `manuscript_figures` folder contains a script to generate figures included in the manuscript
+* `manuscript_figures/figures_lmm_manuscript.Rmd`: An R Markdown script to generate the individual plots in the panel figures of the manuscript.

+## `data`:
+The `data` folder contains some of the files necessary to run the spatial analysis pipeline.
+Other files need to be produced by the user given constraints in size.
-* `pre_processing/data/loupe_manual_alignments_input`: A series of .json files containing coordinates for manual alignment of spots to tissue images.
-The manual alignment was done only for samples where it was necessary.
+* `data/loupe_manual_alignments_input`: A series of .json files containing coordinates for manual alignment of spots to tissue images.
+The manual alignment was done only for samples when it was necessary.
 The files are used during execution of `spaceranger count`.
+* `data/deconv_matrices`: Matrices containing relative abundance of each LDA topic at each Visium spot
+* `data/spaceranger_visium_mkfastq.csv`: The .csv file used in `spaceranger mkfastq`, which that relates sample names and Illumina dual-indexes used in library construction.
+* `data/topic_manual_deconvolution.xlsx`: The final biological annotations given to each LDA topic and the original annotation given by GSEA.
+The rationale for changes in final annotation is also provided in this file.